Denhonator/KHPCSpeedrunTools/RANDO.md

 - Third is to configure settings to your liking!

 ## Disclaimer
-A warning, when using the OpenKH Mod Managers `build` or `build and run` operations will reset the `settings.lua` file as it will be rebuilt from the base.
+A warning, when using the OpenKH Mod Managers `build` or `build and run` operations the `settings.lua` file will be reset as it will be rebuilt from the base.

 ## Jump to